 I’ve been using the same band for my Apple Watch since I bought it in 2017, so I decided it was time for a change.
-So, in this video, I’ll be giving my initial impressions on the Nike Sport Loop band.
+So, in this article, I’ll be giving my initial impressions on the Nike Sport Loop band.

 The unboxing experience of the band is simple and easy, only the strap itself and some instructions are included in the box.
 The band feels of a high quality and it is soft to the touch.